suxuekun/libpyiotcloud/_developer_guide/README_device_messaging_api.md

 		     "chunk": {
 		       "TSEQ": string // total num of chunks in the sequence (ex.
 16 chunks) "SEQN": string // sequence number (ex.
-0-15) "TOT": string  // total num of LDSUs in the sequence (used for verification) }
+0-15) "TOT":  string // total num of LDSUs in the sequence (used for verification, only used in the last chunk) }
 		   }